tatmanblue/ironbar/README.md

 ### Credentials
 The credentials project is an injectable service used by `nodes` to provide revokable credential services to `Iron Bar`.
 It also serves as an example to the community how to extend `Iron Bar` functionality.

+# Status
+Prototype/irregular updates

+IronBar is functional but functionality is limited.
+Updates are made and project is active.

+## Revision
+2020.01.26